 DAA Responds to TASH's Dangerous Rhetoric

-Disability Advocacy Alliance (DAA), an organization of parents, guardians and family members of Ohioans with intellectual and developmental disabilities, feels compelled to correct the ignorant and dangerous rhetoric put forth in the April 25th letter from Elizabeth Trader of TASH published in the Columbus Dispatch.
+Disability Advocacy Alliance, an organization formed by parents, guardians and family members of Ohioans with intellectual and developmental disabilities, wants to correct the dangerous rhetoric put forth in the April 25 letter “Close institutions for disabled” from Elizabeth Trader of TASH.

-Ohio’s Developmental Disabilities service system offers a full range of residential options from Intermediate Care Facility (ICF) homes of various sizes to disability specific farms to group homes.
-We’re also fortunate to have an array of employment options, including sheltered workshops, facility-based day programs and competitive employment.
-Ohioans with developmental disabilities make real choices about where to live, work and enjoy their community.
-The nearly 50,000 people served can safely address their individual, and oftentimes, acute needs.
-What’s more, state legislators injected an additional $300 million into the system in July 2015.
+Ohio’s developmental-disabilities service system offers many residential options, from intermediate-care facilities of various sizes to disability-specific farms to group homes.
+And there is an array of employment options, including sheltered workshops, facility-based day programs and competitive employment.
+The nearly 50,000 people served can safely address their individual and often acute needs.
+What’s more, legislators injected an additional $300 million into the system in July 2015.

-Ohio’s DD system fulfills the mission of the Americans with Disabilities Act (ADA) and the Supreme Court’s Olmstead decision.
+Ohio’s system fulfills the mission of the Americans with Disabilities Act and the Supreme Court’s Olmstead decision.
 This law empowers individuals with disabilities to make their own decisions about how to lead their lives and calls for services to reflect the diversity of the disabled population.
-This law clearly recognizes that life decisions should not be dictated by strangers without intimate knowledge of the needs and wants of the vulnerable individuals affected.

-Disability Rights Ohio’s (DRO) lawsuit will destroy the continuum of care in Ohio and remove the right of self-determination from individuals with developmental disabilities.
-Families are not fooled by DRO’s softer rhetoric this time around.
-This isn’t our first rodeo.
-Individuals with intellectual and developmental disabilities and their families have been fighting DRO and its reckless agenda for decades.
+Disability Rights Ohio’s (DRO) lawsuit would destroy the continuum of care and remove the right of self-determination.
+Individuals with intellectual and developmental disabilities and their families have been fighting DRO for decades.

-Finally, we’re not swayed by TASH and DRO’s discriminatory and stigmatizing suggestion that specialized programs for people with disabilities are “segregated.”
-Furthermore, we reject their notion that the value of a disabled individual’s life is dictated by the degree to which that person can handle “community” settings.
-Parents and family members have learned too many life lessons from their disabled loved ones to be prejudiced by such ignorant thinking.
+We’re not swayed by TASH and DRO’s suggestion that specialized programs for people with disabilities are segregated, and we reject their notion that the value of a disabled person’s life is dictated by the degree to which he can handle “community” settings.
+Family members have learned too many life lessons from their disabled loved ones to be prejudiced by such ignorant thinking.